silverstripe/developer-docs/en/05_Contributing/01_Code.md

 As we follow SemVer, we name the branches in repositories accordingly (using BNF rules defined by [semver.org](https://semver.org/#backusnaur-form-grammar-for-valid-semver-versions)):
- - `"master"` branch contains the next major and yet unreleased version
- - `<positive digit>` branches contain released major versions and all changes for yet unreleased minor versions
+ - `<positive digit>` branches contain major versions and all changes for yet unreleased minor versions
  - `<positive digit> "." <digits>` branches contain released minor versions and all changes for yet to be released patch versions